Libya’s east-based forces say key coastal city captured

-BENGHAZI, Libya (AP) — Libya’s east-based forces said they captured the strategic coastal city of Sirte on Monday from the internationally-recognized government.
+BENGHAZI, Libya (AP) — Libya’s east-based forces said they captured the strategic coastal city of Sirte on Monday from the U.N.-recognized government in Tripoli.

-The announcement comes amid an a major offensive by the east-based forces to take the capital Tripoli.
-The city is the seat of a rival Libyan government supported by the United Nations.
+The announcement comes amid an a major offensive by the east-based forces to take Tripoli.
+The capital city is the seat of a rival Libyan government, which is supported by the United Nations.

 Libya is currently governed by dueling authorities in the east and in Tripoli in the west, each relying on different militias.

 Commander Khalifa Hifter declared a “final” and decisive battle to take Tripoli last month.
 Fighting and shelling between the two sides has been raging there since April, with neither side making much progress.

-Ahmed al-Mosmari, a spokesman for Hifter’s self-styled Libyan National Army, announced Sirte had been taken in a press conference in the eastern city of Benghazi.
+Ahmed al-Mosmari, a spokesman for Hifter’s self-styled Libyan National Army, announced Sirte had been taken at a press conference in the eastern city of Benghazi.

+Capturing Sirte would be a major win for Hifter’s forces, should they maintain control of the city, which is about 230 miles (370 kilometers) east of Tripoli.

+Some Sirte residents confirmed that the city was now under the control of LNA fighters.
+Ahmed Awas, 42, a petroleum engineer who lives in central Sirte, said the sounds of gunfire could be heard in his neighborhood Monday afternoon.
+He said advancing battalions included fighters from the area.

 Sirte was the hometown of former president Moammar Al-Gadhafi.
 He was killed in 2011 after an international military coalition helped Libyan rebels oust him from power.